National Public Sleeping Day

 Observing National Public Sleeping Day

 Observing this holiday is as simple as taking a nap in a public location.
-However, we do recommend that if people are going to celebrate this day they do it safely.
-They should make sure it’s a safe location and that they’re properly dressed for the weather.
+However, we do recommend that if people are going to celebrate this day, they do so safely.
+They should ensure it’s a safe location and that they’re properly dressed for the weather.
 They might also want to bring someone along with them for safety.

-People often use the hashtag #NationalPublicSleepingDay on their social media accounts to pronounce their participation in this holiday and to promote it to their followers.
-This is a good way to get other people to also participate in this holiday.
+People often use the hashtag #NationalPublicSleepingDay on their social media accounts to announce their participation in this holiday and to promote it to their followers.
+This is a good way to encourage other people to also participate in this holiday.

 When is it?